-The admissions results will be published on 30 March 2020 at the earliest.
+The admissions results will be published on 29 March 2023 at the earliest.
 The applicants will receive an email notification once the results are published.
-The Aalto University schools send an official electronic acceptance letter by email to those who have gained admission to the university.
+Admitted applicants will receive an official electronic acceptance letter by email.

-Those who have applied to two study options can only be admitted to one of them.
+If you have applied to two study options, you can only be admitted to one of them.
 You cannot change the order of priority of the study options once the application period has ended.

-Applicants who do not accept the offer of admission by the deadline can be replaced by the applicant highest on the study option’s waiting list, if such a list exists.
-The deadline for admitting applicants off the waiting list is 10 June 2020.
+Applicants who do not accept the offer of admission by the deadline are replaced by the applicant highest on the study option’s waiting list, if such a list exists.
+The deadline for admitting applicants off the waiting list is 12 June 2023.

-Dissatisfied applicants may appeal against the admission decision within 14 days of the publication of the results.
-The purpose of the written appeal procedure is to allow applicants to appeal against the decision on the grounds of a possible error in the decision-making and thus correct an erroneous decision.
+It is possible to submit a written request to rectify the admission decision within 14 days of the publication of the results.
+The purpose of the written rectification request procedure is to allow applicants to appeal against the admission decision on the grounds of a possible error in the decision-making, and thereby have an erroneous decision corrected.
+An admission decision may only be rectified if Aalto University has made an error in the admission procedure and the error in question entitles the applicant to have the admission decision rectified.
 The procedure is not for requesting feedback or additional information on the admissions results.
-Instructions for appeals

 Successful applicants must accept the offer of admission by the given deadline.
 Instructions are sent by email.
-The notification of acceptance is binding and cannot be changed afterwards.
-For additional information on accepting the offer of admission and starting your studies, contact the school responsible for the study option or send an email to [email protected].
+The notification of acceptance is binding and you cannot change it afterwards.

 The ‘one student place per term in higher education’ policy

-According to the ‘one student place per term in higher education’ policy, applicants who are offered admission to more than one degree programme beginning in the same academic term at a Finnish university or university of applied sciences may only accept one offer of admission.
-The policy applies to all degree-granting higher education programmes, whether applying through: joint application procedures, separate admissions procedures, or applying to doctoral education (to earn a licentiate or doctoral degree).
+If you apply in several admissions and are offered admission to more than one degree programme beginning in the same term, you may only accept one offer of admission at a university or university of applied sciences in Finland.
+The ‘one student place per term in higher education’ policy applies to all degree-granting higher education programmes, whether applying through: joint application procedures, separate admissions procedures, or applying to doctoral education (to earn a licentiate or doctoral degree).

-If you are offered admission to more than one degree programme in different admissions, you can only accept one of them.
-It is not possible to cancel the acceptance of a study place.
+If you are offered admission to more than one degree programme in different admissions, you can only accept one admission offer.
+You cannot cancel the acceptance of a study place.

 Application and the required application documents